mosaeedesraa/SQL-Oracle-Dynamic-Entity-Framework/README.md

 #Example :
 // Oracle or SQl are same code :
-            // We have table in database  :Name is  Test and Columns (ID - Name - Price - Date) with the same sort and names
+            // We have table in database  :Name is  Test and Columns (ID - Name - Price - Date)
+            // with the same sort and names
             // Table in sql or Oracle : (ID : int , Name : nvarchar(50) , Price : numeric(18,3) , Date : datetime)
             // in c# class : (ID : int , Name : string , Price : decimal , Date : DateTime)
-            // Notice : Table Name = Class Name , Columns Names = Properties Names and Columns sorts = Properities sorts are Neccessary for working fine.
+            // Notice : Table Name = Class Name , Columns Names = Properties Names
+            // And Columns sorts = Properities sorts are Neccessary for working fine.

-            BaseEntity<Test> dc = new BaseEntity<Test>("Data Source=MyOracleDB;Integrated Security=yes;", Databases.Oracle);    // Or Sql : Databases.Sql
+            BaseEntity<Test> dc = new BaseEntity<Test>("Data Source=MyOracleDB;Integrated Security=yes;", Databases.Oracle);
+            // Or Sql Database : Databases.Sql

             // 1 -  select * from Test
-            List<Test> rows = dc.AllData().Data;
+            List<Test> rows = dc.AllData().Data;  // or
+            var rows = dc.AllData().Data;
             // if error is happend you can know by :  dc.AllData().Returened.State = false;
             // Error message : dc.AllData().Returened.ErrorMessage